kprimecity/docker-symfony/README.md

 ```

 >[!NOTE]
->Modify the Docker Compose file located in the folder you just downloaded before running it; so you can adjust your container according to your needs.
-Build the image using: `sudo docker compose up --wait -d`
+>Modify the Docker Compose file before running it; so you can adjust your containers (Nginx and PHP) according to your needs.
+Run the containers using: `sudo docker compose up --wait -d`.
+Wait a few minutes for the Symfony framework to be downloaded.

 Docker compose file: